ynpcamp4/freestyleproject/README.md

     else:
         print("Sorry, you ran out of tries.
 The word was " + word + ".
 Maybe next time!") -->

-# the next thing you need to do is add a function to run the game
+# The next thing you need to do is add a function to run the game

 <!-- def main():
     word = get_word()